Index

 These are called populatio moment restrictions

-Using then the sample moments from the population, we can get an estimates of the population moments.
+Using then the sample moments from the population, we can get estimates of the population moments.

 Recall:

-we retwrite ) as: , then we then plug into and solve for :
+we rewrite as: , then we plug into and solve for :

 Finally, we can easily put back into the first equation and derive .

-Intuition: the slope estimate is the sample covariance and , divided by the sample variance .
+Intuition: the slope estimate is the sample covariance between and , divided by the sample variance of .

 Moreover, intuitively, the OLS is fitting a line through the sample points such that the sum of squared residuals is as small as possible.